 Cutaneous (skin-derived) anthrax

-It usually takes less than 7 days for symptoms of skin and intestinal anthrax to appear.
+It usually takes less than seven days for symptoms of skin and intestinal anthrax to appear.
 However, symptoms can appear as early as 48 hours after the lungs have been exposed to anthrax spores.

 Can anthrax be spread from person to person?

 No. Anthrax is not a contagious disease.
-It cannot be spread from person-to-person.
+It cannot be spread from person to person.